 a.
-Illustrate a scene aboard the Ship featuring at least 5 of the items from the "On Titanic " column.
-Create a matching scene from your life today featuring the items from the "Mine" column for those same categories. b.
-Create a Venn Diagram to discuss the similarities and differences you found in the trends of 1912 and today.
+Illustrate a scene aboard the Ship featuring at least 5 of the items from the "On Titanic" column.
+Create a matching scene from your life today featuring the items from the "Mine" column for those same categories.

 Do you think styles have changed significantly?
 Why or why not?
 Use your diagram as the basis for an essay about changes in culture over the past century.